ashleyvansp/CSC-115/README.md

+# Maze Solver
 Purpose:
-Takes a plain-text file of a maze as input and returns the coordinates to solve the maze.
+Takes a plaintext file of a maze as input and returns the coordinates to solve the maze.

 To use:
 1. Download all files to a folder on your computer